ibm-cloud-docs/vpc/backup_service_vpc_restore.md

    - If you chose the **Do not attach** or the **Attach new volume to an existing virtual server** options, you are taken to the Block storage volume for VPC provisioning page.
 The snapshot is preselected for you, and you have to complete the rest of the volume details:
      1. Review the **Location** information.
 The geography, region, and zone are inherited from the VPC (for example, North America, Dallas, Dallas-1).
 You can select a different location by clicking the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit").
      1. In the **Details** section, you must specify the name of the volume and the resource group that the volume is to be added to.
 Optionally, you can add user and access management tags.
         - Specify a meaningful name for your volume.
 For example, provide a name that describes your compute or workload function.
 The volume name must begin with a lowercase letter.
 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-).
-Volume names must be unique across the your VPC.
+Volume names must be unique across the VPC.
 You can edit the name later.
         - Specify a [Resource group](/docs/vpc?topic=vpc-iam-getting-started&interface=ui#iam-resource-groups).
         - Specify [user tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-user-tags) to organize your resources and for use by [backup policies](/docs/vpc?topic=vpc-backup-service-about).
         - Specify [access management tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-mgt-tags) that were created in IAM to help you manage access to your volumes.